 What personal data we collect and why we collect it

 At Tuvens.com, the privacy of our visitors is of extreme importance to us.
 We aim to be 100% transparent with our privacy model, and to make privacy an intuitive and accessible function of social networking.
-We believe that other social networks play lip-service to privacy in public while their real position is that privacy doesn’t exist online.
-That is not true.
-Privacy is important, and as social networks we have a responsibility to ensure that people who entrust us with their personal data have a reasonable idea of how to manage it and how we use it, no matter how complicated it gets.
+We believe that many other social networks play lip-service to privacy in public while their real position is that privacy doesn’t exist online.
+But privacy is important, and social platforms should be forthright in their positions, since we have a responsibility to ensure that people who entrust us with their personal data have a reasonable idea of how we intend to manage it and how we use it, no matter how complicated it gets.
 “It’s complicated” is not an answer we tolerate.

 Personal Data Collected